aniloli42/donate-blood-management-mern/README.md

 # Blood Donation MERN App

-This project is made to help the blood requirement of emergency blood, then certain person can request for blood as help.
+This project was made to help the blood requirement of emergency blood, then certain person can request for blood as help.

 ---